vanilla/docs/content/help/addons/warnings-and-notes/warning-a-user.md

 ---
 title: "Warning a User"
-categories: ["Features", "Addons", "Warnings and Notes"]
+tags: ["Features", "Addons", "Warnings and Notes"]
+category: "user"
 ---

 ## Warning a User